-APPLICANT: US Bureau of Reclamation having a residence or principal place of business at 1235 La Plata Highway, Farmington, New Mexico 87401 hereby files an application with the Bureau of Indian Affairs, pursuant to the terms and provisions of the Act of February 5, 1948 (62 Stat.
-17; 25 USC §§ 323 - 328), and to the regulations of the Department of the Interior contained in Title 25, Code of Federal Regulations, Part 169, for consent to a grant of permanent right-of-way, without limitation in term, for the following purposes and reasons:
+APPLICANT: The U.S. Bureau of Reclamation, having a residence or principal place of business at 1235 La Plata Highway, Farmington, New Mexico 87401 hereby files an application with the Navajo Nation, pursuant to the terms and provisions of the Act of February 5, 1948 (62 Stat.
+17; 25 USC §§ 323 - 328), and to the regulations of the Department of the Interior contained in Title 25, Code of Federal Regulations, Part 169, for consent to a grant of Permanent Easement for Right-of-Way, without limitation in term, for the following purposes and reasons:

-The permanent right-of-way will be utilized for the construction, operations, maintenance and/or replacement of a 36 inch in diameter, or less, water transmission pipeline over across and through Navajo Nation Tribal Trust Lands that will be crossed by a portion of Reach 22B of the Cutter Lateral, a part of the Navajo-Gallup Water Supply Project, in the area of Huerfano Chapter in San Juan County, New Mexico.
+PURPOSE: The Permanent Easement for Right-of-Way will be utilized for the construction, operation, maintenance and/or replacement of a 36 inch in diameter, or less, water transmission pipeline and a fenced and graveled regulating tank yard, over, across and through Navajo Nation Tribal Trust Lands that will be crossed by a portion of Reach 21 of the Cutter Lateral; a part of the Navajo-Gallup Water Supply Project (NGWSP) located in the area of Huerfano Chapter in San Juan County, New Mexico.